Mary Sackville

-Mary Sackville, Countess of Dorset (née Curzon) (c.1586 – 1645) was an English royal governess.
+Mary Sackville, Countess of Dorset (née Curzon) (c.1586 – 1645) was an English royal governess to the Tudor family, her duties involved the upbringing of the princes and princesses during the turbulent lead-up to the English Civil War.
+Her payment ensured that Knole House remained in the Dorset (Sackville) family.

 Life

 Mary was born in Trentham and baptised in December 1586.
 She was the daughter and heiress of Sir George Curzon of Croxhall, Derbyshire.
 Her father created a contract with the grandfather of Edward Sackville, 4th Earl of Dorset that they should be married.

 Croxall Hall passed to the Sackville family, The Earls, and later, Dukes of Dorset, following the death of Sir George Curzon who was the last male of his line in 1622.
 Mary as his heir brought the property through her marriage to Edward Sackville, 4th Earl of Dorset in 1612.

 In 1628 her husband was made lord chamberlain of Queen Henrietta Maria and in 1630 she was appointed to the governess of Charles, prince of Wales, and James, duke of York, for a term of twelve years.
 She succeeded Jane Ker, countess of Roxburghe who was removed because she was a Catholic.
 On 20 July 1643 she received charge of the younger children, Henry, duke of Gloucester, and his sister Elizabeth, and was allowed £600 a year, with Knole House and Dorset House, in recognition of her services.